sroik/FunLayout/README.md

 }
 ```

--To add fullscreen subview U can use one of the following:
+- To add fullscreen subview U can use one of the following:

 ```swift
 view.fun_edges == superview // or view.fun_edges == superview.fun_edges